-- Promote calculated risk-taking and rigorously study innovations in civil legal aid, which is essential to develop new models of service.
+- Promote calculated risk-taking in civil legal aid, which is essential to develop new models of service.

 - Illustrate the impact of civil legal aid including the not-so-easily measured but still critical benefits such as client empowerment, self-determination, and environmental improvements in rental properties.